open main page here with limited thumbnails open main page here with ALL thumbnails

 web pics:

-this pic said the piece was green (as in "recently cut off a live tree") and that's why it's colored green, but personally, I think it might be verawood mistakenly identified as lignum vitae.
+this pic said the piece was green (as in "recently cut-off a live tree") and that's why it's colored green, but personally, I'm pretty sure it's verawood mistakenly identified as lignum vitae.

 plank and closeup